Adventure Wagon

 Interface Design

-Once inside the configurator, there are an overwhelming number of decisions to make, each with complex technical considerations.
+Inside the configurator, there are an overwhelming number of decisions to make, each with complex technical considerations.

 We added a subway navigation to provide a clear overview of the build process, also allowing users to follow a linear path or skip around.
 If a customization is causing friction, it can be skipped and returned to later.